-Perfecular Inc., an entity related by certain common management and control, grants advances to the Company from time to time, and the advances are non-interest bearing.
-The total advances amounted to \$3,798 and \$12,448 as of June 30, 2015 and March 31, 2015, respectively.
+Perfecular, Inc. an entity related to the major shareholder of the Company grants advances to the Company from time to time, and the advances are non-interest bearing.
+The total advances amounted to \$0 and \$12,448 as of September 30, 2015 and March 31, 2015, respectively.